Padres score on wild pitch to beat Rockies 2-1 in 10 innings

 Pierce Johnson (1-1) struck out three in the top of the 10th for the win.

-Padres starter Blake Snell, who hadn’t lasted six innings in any start this year, turned in his strongest performance of the season, striking out 11 and giving up one run and five hits in six innings.
+Padres lefty Blake Snell, who hadn’t lasted six innings in any start this year, turned in his strongest performance of the season, striking out 11 and giving up one run and five hits in six innings.

+“It was definitely good to go six innings.
+It’s definitely trending in the right direction, so I am happy about that,” Snell said.
+“I felt really good and I executed pretty much how I wanted to.”

 It was a classic pitchers’ duel between Snell and Rockies left-hander Austin Gomber, who also got a no-decision.
 Gomber pitched well in his six innings, giving up one run and five hits while striking out seven.